Savings and Retirement

 Think about how you spend your money today and create a budget.
 Start by determining your net income.
 Then calculate your monthly expenses, including money you want to save, and create a financial plan for your future.

-2. Establish and maintain good credit
+2. Build and guard your credit

 Gone are the days when people carried lots of cash to pay for purchases.
 Instead, we reach for the convenience of credit cards, which can help establish a good credit history and credit score when managed properly.